West Robinson Site

 West Robinson Site (Orlando Gasification Plant Site)

-Over the past several years, the Orlando Gasification Plant Site Group has conducted numerous environmental studies and assessments of the site under the direction and guidance of the EPA and the Florida Department of Environmental Protection.
+Over the past several years, the Orlando Gasification Plant Site Group has conducted numerous environmental studies and implemented remedial measures at the Site under the direction and guidance of the EPA and the Florida Department of Environmental Protection.

-Initial investigations indicated that byproducts of former gas production, such as coal tar, are present in soil and groundwater in the vicinity of the site.
+Initial investigations indicated that byproducts of former gas production, such as coal tar, were present in soil and groundwater in the vicinity of the Site.
 Drinking water for the surrounding communities comes from municipal wells, which are located in a different area and at a significantly greater depth.
-The Orlando Utilities Commission routinely samples all of its wells, and no contaminants from the site have been found in the municipal drinking water supply.
+The Orlando Utilities Commission routinely samples all of its wells and no contaminants from the Site have been found in the municipal drinking water supply.

-A Consent Decree outlining the portion of the remediation plan that has been approved to date was executed by the EPA, the U.S. Department of Justice and the Orlando Gasification Plant Site Group, and lodged on January 8, 2015, in the United States District Court, Middle District of Florida.
-The Court entered the Consent Decree on March 18, 2015.
-Since that time, planning and testing of the remedial design occurred under the direction and guidance of EPA.
+A Consent Decree for OU1 outlining the portion of the remediation plan that has been approved to-date was executed by the EPA, the U.S. Department of Justice and the Orlando Gasification Plant Site Group, and lodged in the United States District Court, Middle District of Florida Jan.
+8, 2015.
+The Court entered the Consent Decree March 18, 2015.
+The planning and implementation of the remedy occurred under the direction and guidance of the EPA.

-With approval from EPA, initial construction began in June 2018, concluding six months later in December 2018.
-Work on the second phase, which began in April 2019 and concluded in March 2020, involved the construction of an underground barrier wall around the site to ensure impacts cannot migrate.
+With approval from the EPA, initial construction began in June 2018, concluding six months later in December 2018.
+Work on the second phase, which began in April 2019 and concluded in March 2020, involved the construction of an underground barrier wall around the Site to ensure impacts cannot migrate.

-Construction for OU1 concluded in June 2020, and the operation of an air sparge and soil vapor extraction system is currently underway.
+Construction for OU1 concluded in June 2020, and the operation of an air sparge/soil vapor extraction system and groundwater extraction/treatment/reinjection system is currently underway.